 The Consistency Problem

-Humans are terrible at consistent categorization:
+Humans are notoriously inconsistent at categorization:

 - "Starbucks" becomes food one month, entertainment the next